railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

     Workcenters are units of manufacture consisting of one or several people and/or machines that can be considered as a unit for the purposes of forecasting capacity and planning.

-Use the menu *Manufacturing > Configuration > Workcenters* to define a new workcenter.
+Use the menu :menuselection:`Manufacturing --> Configuration --> Workcenters` to define a new workcenter.
 You get a form as shown in the figure below.

 .. figure:: images/mrp_workcenter.png
    :align: center